 - Some more fees

-And then … you have to get them home, which is a whole other logistics battle.
+And then … you have to get them home, which is another logistics battle.

-Fortunately, mine turned out well.
+Fortunately, mine turned out well after a bit of work.
 Here are the girls at their final destination:

 You’ll notice the “Smoke Free” green Land Rover Defender 110 being unloaded from the trailer has quite a bit of … um… smoke.
 Like I said, some sellers are better than others.

 The drivers said they had a blast driving them from Baltimore to Minneapolis.
 The exception was all the people driving next to them to take photos kept them from being able to switch lanes a lot.

 The trailer barely made it down the road to my house.
 The drivers were concerned the trees may scratch the Defenders.
 I reminded them that they were designed to be off-road.

 UPDATES + SPECIAL NOTES: